Ex-Opera/Snowflake-deconstructor/README.md

 # Discord-snowflake-deconstructor
-Its a discord snowflake deconstructor written in python.
-It converts discord Snowflake Id to ISO1806 time.
+It's a discord snowflake deconstructor written in python.
+It converts discord Snowflake ID to ISO1806 UTC timeformat.